niceonyinye/niceonyinye/README.md

 - 👋 Hi, I’m @niceonyinye
-- 👀 I’m interested in ...tech and coding
+- 👀 I’m interested in ...programming and music
-- 🌱 I’m currently learning ...Php and nodes.js
+- 🌱 I’m currently learning ...Php and Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...  great teams of developers worldwide
 - 📫 How to reach me ...

 <!---